tiepdotme/reangdeba.xyz/_posts/2019/2019-10-8-delhidoon.markdown

 </div>

 #### What next?
 I don't really know.
 But, thank you to everyone who helped me on this trip.
 I guess this experience will help in future trips.
-I plan on ticking off all the things on my [bucket list](/bucket) (*with a few exceptions :cry:*).
+I plan on ticking off all the things on my [bucket list](/bucket) (*with a few exceptions 🤒*).

 ***Inspired by** [Tania Rascia's](https://www.taniarascia.com/europe/) Whirlwind Tour of Europe.*